 Trent told the students, “You have everything here (at FSDB) in your toolbox to be successful."
 He concluded by taking questions from the students.

-9 days ago, Laurie Wohl
+about 1 month ago, Laurie Wohl

 Trent Ferguson stands behind a podium in a blue shirt with a yellow “visitor pass” sticker, holding a microphone.
 A student in a teal hoodie sits, facing Mr. Ferguson